Spyro1/Spyro1/README.md

 <h1 align="center">Hi 👋, I'm Marton Szenes alias Spyro</h1>
 <h3 align="center">A logical thinker and a passionate developer from Hungary</h3>

-- 🔭 I’m currently working on a my University project in Kotlin, which will be a [Game Of Life Compose Desktop](https://github.com/Spyro1/GameOfLife-kotlin) application.
+- 🔭 I’m currently working on BecsaksszaSCH 2, a Smart Admin & Transaction System which is a collaboration project in KSZK (Dormitory IT group).

-- 🌱 I’m currently learning **Kotlin**
+- 🌱 I’m currently learning **React**.

 - 💬 Ask me about **Funky problems** and anything curious about our world

 - 🥸 Likes to suck with **Arduino Debugging**

 <h3 align="left"> My projects: </h3>

+- [BecsaksszaSCH 2](https://git.sch.bme.hu/kszk/devteam/becskasszasch-2) is Smart Admin & Transaction System made with Python Flask backend and HTML-Bootstrap frontend

 - [Game Of Life](https://github.com/Spyro1/GameOfLife-kotlin) simulation in Kotlin with Compose Desktop